- Need gas-powered tree cutter?

 With its 55.5cc motor and support for 18” had 20” guide bars, the 455 delivers outstanding performance in a compact and easy-to-handle package.

-The Husqvarna 460 provides even more power via its 60.3cc engine plus it has the advantage of support for a longer guide bar.
+The Husqvarna 460 provides even more power via its 60.3cc engine plus it is more beneficial having support for a longer guide bar.

 Able to accommodate 18”, 20”, and 24” guide bars, it provides sufficient reach for most trimming and cutting tasks.

-The 460 also uses up less fuel than similar models and produces fewer fumes besides.
+The 460 uses up less fuel than similar models and produces fewer fumes besides.

-Once you have a chainsaw sorted out make to also have the best cordless string trimmer.
+Once you have a chainsaw sorted out, don’t forget to check out the best cordless string trimmer.

 - Suitable for heavy-duty tree-cutting work.